julzaza/wildwitchherbs/_posts/2026-01-21-flower-essences-for-emotional-healing.md

 Flower essences do not dominate the body.
 They signal safety rather than demand change.
 They **remind it of balance**.

+Across cultures, healers made a clear distinction between flowers that steadied the heart and stronger visionary plants used for trance, divination, or spirit work.
+For that wider ethnobotanical context, see **[Visionary & Psychoactive Plants in Global Traditional Magic](/visionary-psychoactive-plants-global-traditions/)**.

 ---